OpenID Connect (OIDC) Authenticator

 Save the policy as a .yml file using the following file naming convention: authn-oidc-<service-id>-users.yml

 Enable the OIDC Authenticator

-In this step you enable the OIDC Authenticator on every DAP Server you are authenticating to with OIDC.
+In this step, you enable the OIDC Authenticator on every Conjur Server you authenticate to with OIDC.

 The value for this variable should be identical to the name given to the policy ID above, excluding the conjur/ prefix.